rouftom/truffle-react-material/README.md

     This box is composed of [Truffle](http://truffleframework.com/), [React](https://fr.reactjs.org/), [Material-UI](https://material-ui.com/), [Webpack 5](https://webpack.js.org/) and [Babel 7](https://babeljs.io/)

+    You can also find amazing royalty free illustrations on [Manypixels](http://manypixels.co/gallery)

 ## Extra

     😊 Do you like this box?
 Buy me a coffee